-I’ve always had a soft spot in my heart for HSBC.
+I’ve always taken special interest in HSBC product offerings.
 This might be due to the fact my first bank account and credit card in Canada was from HSBC back when I was a student – they have a global transfer program which allows you to transfer money and credit over from another country.
 It also allowed my parents to easily send me money for free at good FX rates.

 Unfortunately, they never really had a amazing financial products apart from the occasional cheap mortgage offer if you can catch them during the right time.
 They also have the cheapest self directed trading from all the banks- $6.88 per trade if you have at least 25k with them.
 However, a combination of horrible user interface and reporting drove me to another bank, but that is another story.